-RBD is a disorder first described in the late 1980s with violent complex behaviour at night, , and there are 2 sleep abnormalities, lack of atonia during REM sleep (which can be quantified using video-polysomnography) and increased vividness and/or nasty content of dreams.
+RBD is a disorder first described in the late 1980s with violent complex behaviour at night.
+There are 2 sleep abnormalities: lack of atonia during REM sleep (which can be quantified using video-polysomnography), and increased vividness and/or nasty content of dreams.
 The violent behaviour is described as ‘acting out of dreams’, made possible by the lack of the normal muscle paralysis in REM sleep causes injury to self or bed partner in up to 70% of patients.
 Its incidence is estimated at 0.5% to 1% of those over 55), occurs in older people with a steady rise after 55 and has a male preponderance in older patients.
-It is now well recognised as the most robust prodromal, non motor symptom of a subsequent neurodegeneration, typically an alpha synucleinopathy.
+It is now well recognised as the most robust prodromal, non-motor symptom of a subsequent neurodegeneration, typically an alpha synucleinopathy.
 Several cohorts under long term follow up have shown that 50% at 5 years and 91% at 15 years will have developed another neurodegenerative problem.
-It is most often associated with Parkinson’s disease (it is seen in up to 50% of PD pts), Lewy body dementia (~70%), multiple system atrophy (>90%).
+It is often associated with Parkinson’s disease (it is seen in up to 50% of PD pts), Lewy body dementia (~70%), multiple system atrophy (>90%).
 RBD often precedes other symptoms of neurodegeneration by several years (Iranzo et al 2014) .

 Diagnosis of parasomnias